matt-tum/matt-tum.github.io/content/about/_index.md

 Now it's time for *Phase 1* and your involvement: to found an association we not only legally need at least 7 people.
 Most importantly, we need your support and ideas how this alumni network should look like.
 Our aim is to found the alumni network by the end of 2020 / early 2021.

-### Who is we?
+### Who are we?

 We are Dominik Wedber, RESET '19, Fabian Kuntz, RESET '18, and Matthias Meller, RESET '20.
 Right before the pandemic got started we came together to brainstorm about ways to foster a long-lasting exchange of alumni and current students as well as PhDs of the MCTS — basically, how to hold the MCTS family together in the longterm.
-Inspired by the successful example of an alumni network of our previous studies we started this initiative.
+Inspired by the successful example of an alumni network of our previous studies we started this initiative. <br><br>Please don't hesitate to get in touch with us at <a href='mailto:alumni-network@mcts.tum.de'>alumni-network@mcts.tum.de</a>!